 At many places, the villagers also start stocking food grains along with firewood for the upcoming harsh winter days.
 However, the major highlight of Sair is bullfights.

-1. Traditional Charm of Sair Festival - Bull Fights.
-One of the major reasons to celebrate Sair festival is to prepare for the harsh winters and also celebrate the return of God from the heavens.
-Following suit the Spanish spectacle, the major attractions of Sair festival also include bullfights.
+One of the major reasons to celebrate the Sair festival is to prepare for the harsh winters and also celebrate the return of God from the heavens.
+Following suit the Spanish spectacle, the major attractions of the Sair festival also include bullfights.
 On average, 50 bulls are assembled for the festive occasion.
 Before these fights, the bulls are also made to drink alcohol.

-The Kullu Story.
 Time for the people to celebrate the arrival of Shravan month.
-Here, in Kullu the locals celebrate what is known as Sairi Sajja where they gift walnuts to their family and friends.
-On this occasion, the roads are full of vendors selling good quality walnuts.
+Here, in Kullu, the locals celebrate what is known as Sairi Sajja where they gift walnuts to their family and friends.
+On this occasion, the roads are full of vendors selling good-quality walnuts.

 A night before Sair Festival, people cook mutton along with rice.
 The next day of the festival opens with people cleaning their homes and preparing ingredients for the local rituals and puja.

-The Kangra Story.
 Here the preparations for the morning puja commence from the night before.
 In the puja ingredients, people include their harvests which generally range from maize, guava, lemon along with wheat.
-The wheat is spread on the plate and every fruit is placed on the top of it.
+The wheat is spread on the plate and every fruit is placed on top of it.
 The following morning, a barber from the village visits each house carrying the idol of Sair Devi and is given the season’s harvest along with some money.
 If you want to get a sneak peek of Himachali tradition and culture then you should definitely attend these major festivals of Himachal Pradesh.

 Shimla is a gorgeous travel escape to enjoy nature’s beauty in its full bloom.
 Apart from being a popular travel destination, it is also renowned for its unique culture, of which, local festivals and events comprise a significant part.
 It is situated at an approximate distance of 342, 1,415, 2,070, and 2,177 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 To travel to Shimla, you will need to follow the below-mentioned routes.

-By Train.
-If you are planning on travelling via train, then you should deboard at the Kalka Railway station situated at (approx) 90 km.
+If you are planning on traveling via train, then you should deboard at the Kalka Railway station situated at (approx) 90 km.
 Otherwise, depending on your convenience, you can consider deboarding at the Chandigarh railway station situated at 100-110 km.
 After deboarding the train, you will need to take some means of public transport to travel further.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here